What Is Acceptance and Commitment Therapy?

 ACT and Mindfulness

 Mindfulness is an important part of ACT and building psychological flexibility for self-awareness.
-In gaining self-awareness, we can start to fully live in the present moment without judgment of self and our past experiences.
+In gaining self-awareness, we can start to fully live in the present moment without judgment of ourselves and our past experiences.
 Mindfulness-based interventions can support clients in developing new ways of thinking about themselves, others, and the world around them.
 According to an article from the Cognitive and Behavioral Practice Journal, researchers have found that mindfulness is a key strategy in developing non-judgmental acceptance of internal experiences and supports individuals in moving away from avoidance-based thinking.

 The goal is not to erase negative thinking or feelings, as life can be filled with happiness, sadness, joy, fear, and other complex and multifaceted experiences.
 Constant positivity also is an unhealthy approach.
 The ability to experience a full range of emotions is important to a person’s overall health, impacting how we cope, process, and learn from our experiences.
 Through mindfulness, clients can discover objectivity.
 Through this process, they can learn how to observe, detach, and fully accept both positive and negative thoughts and feelings.
-Learning to accept all emotions feelings without using unhealthy behaviors to cope is a step toward building a healthier way of living.
+Learning to accept all emotions and feelings without using unhealthy behaviors to cope is a step toward building a healthier way of living.

 To learn more about mindfulness, visit our Mindfulness page.